Spiders are kind of cool. Spider-Man is VERY cool.

 Brown recluse spiders are highly poisonous spiders, and there are 11 species of them that slink around North America.
 These creatures measure anywhere between ¼-¾ in length, with long legs and 6 eyes in 3 pairs (unlike most spiders, who have 8 eyes in 4 pairs).
 They have what is referred to as a “violin shape” on the cephalothorax- the portion of their bodies where their legs attach- and have either an abdomen that is either cream or brown-colored.
-Let’s check one out here:
+Let’s check one out here, in contained action:

 While they are one of the most poisonous spiders in North America, the truth is that their bites are not medically significant about 90% of the time; more serious bites that get really nasty like the one in the picture below are relatively rare, and can be safely treated.
-Here’s what a bite typically looks like:

 However, if a bite is especially bad, the toxicity of the brown recluse venom can cause something called “necrosis”, which layman’s terms means “tissue death”.
 We’d show you a picture of a necrotic bite, but honestly it’s pretty disgusting stuff.
 Google “necrotic bite”, if you dare.